Wachira-Macharia/Wachira-Macharia/README.md

 - 🌱 I’m currently learning Javascript 🤣
 - 👯 I’m looking to collaborate with other devs
-- 🥅 2023 Goals: Learn more on Javascript Frameworks
+- 🥅 2024 Goals: Learn more Javascript Frameworks

 ### Connect with me: